 4. I talk about money and negotiation

 We are done keeping it a secret.
 That doesn’t serve us.
 It never did.
 It served the company.
 Now that we know that, we’re making changes.
+This is the negotiation affirmation where you take it one step further.

 Don’t just share your salary.
 Take it further.
 Share your salary trajectory.
 Where you started.
 When you negotiated.
 For how much.
 How much you asked for.
 How much you received.
 Each increase.
 Each promotion.